phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

 Sometimes the above, preferred patterns won't work.
-For example sometimes components are conditionally created, and
+For example, sometimes components are conditionally created, and
 therefore are only conditionally disposed.
 If there are these sorts of complex disposal constraints, then create an
 `AXON/Emitter` to manage disposal tasks, and add a listener to the Emitter for each disposal task.